awsdocs/aws-direct-connect-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-To see a list of Direct Connect resource types and their ARNs, see [Resources Defined by AWS Direct Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awskeymanagementservice.html#awskeymanagementservice-resources-for-iam-policies) in the *IAM User Guidelist\_awsdirectconnect\.html\#awsdirectconnect\-resources\-for\-iam\-policies*\.
+To see a list of Direct Connect resource types and their ARNs, see [Resource Types Defined by AWS Direct Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsdirectconnect.html#awsdirectconnect-resources-for-iam-policies) in the *IAM User Guide*\.
 To learn with which actions you can specify the ARN of each resource, see [Actions Defined by AWS Direct Connect](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awskeymanagementservice.html#awskeymanagementservice-actions-as-permissions)\.

-### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>
+### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
 You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.